 Whether it is desirable to translate contact information to a single common language or transliterate contact information to a single common script?

-Who should decide who should bear the burden [of] translating contact information to a single common language or transliterating contact information to a single common script?”
+Who should decide who should bear the burden [of] translating contact information to a single common language or transliterating contact information to a single common script?

-1.2 Deliberations
+1.2 Deliberations of the Working Group

-A key issue that emerged early on in the Working Group’s discussion was the agreement that their recommendation should bear in mind that the main purpose of translated and/or transliterated data (transformed data) is to allow those not familiar with the original script of a contact information entry, to contact the registrant.
-This means that the accuracy of contact information data that are entered and displayed is paramount.